-Negros Island Organic Farmers Festival is an annual gathering of organic farms and farm workers in the last Saturday of that month.
+Negros Island Organic Farmers Festival is an annual gathering of organic farms and farm workers in the last Saturday of November in Negros.
 A four-day event, it is a celebration that promotes farming based on organic, agricultural practices.

 History of Negros Island Organic Farmers Festival